Clive Jenkins: Union career

 Jenkins had early involvement in his trade union, the Association of Scientific Workers (AScW), and become a lay official in 1944, when he was elected as secretary of his branch.
 In 1946, at the age of 20, he left Port Talbot to become a full-time official at the Birmingham office of the Association of Supervisory Staff, Executives and Technicians (ASSET), where he was appointed assistant divisional secretary.
 He was at that time a member of the Communist Party of Great Britain.

 In 1951, he organised his first major national dispute, a strike at Heathrow Airport that caused British European Airways to cancel more than 800 flights.

 Moving almost immediately to the head office, he received rapid promotion: as national officer in 1954, deputy general secretary in 1957, and general secretary in 1961.

 Then, ASSET had 23,000 members, which later increased to 50,000 by 1969, when ASSET merged with AScW, to form ASTMS (the Association of Scientific, Technical and Managerial Staffs).
 ASSET and Jenkins were the senior partner.
 In the new union, he was joint general secretary (with John Dutton) of AScW, but by 1970, he was sole general secretary with a vision of what "his" union could become.

 By the use of advertising (billboard posters were previously unheard of in the movement), he brought trades unionism to the middle classes.
 Within 15 years, ASTMS grew from an initial membership of 65,000 to a figure approaching 500,000.

 Jenkins kept himself (and ASTMS) in the public eye, with frequent appearances on television chat shows and his own regular newspaper columns.
 His wit and turn of phrase ensured that even his opponents would certainly remember him.

-However, his brash character ensured that more staid trade union leaders kept him off the General Council of the TUC. until 1974.
-He even became its chairman, from 1987 to 1988.
+However, his reckless behavior ensured that more professional trade union leaders kept him off the General Council of the TUC. until 1974.
+He became its chairman from 1987 to 1988.